Upcoming Events

 Proposals Bring Political Interference to Public Understanding of Texas' Collective Past

-Texas senators voted 20-11 to approve a bill that would drastically limit how the state’s public universities teach their students about history, race and inequality.
+Texas senators have voted 20 -11 to approve a bill that would drastically limit how the state’s public universities teach their students about history, race and inequality.
 The bill now moves to the House of Representatives for consideration.

 As amended, Senate Bill 37 by Brandon Creighton (R-Conroe) would require that courses cannot "require or attempt to require a student to adopt a belief that any race, sex, or ethnicity or social, political or religious belief is inherently superior to any other."
 It would also allow anyone to file complaints that could lead schools to lose funds.